ArunSinghJ123/aws-python-boto3/README.md

-# aws-python-boto3
+# aws-python-boto3 #iam #bucketpolicy

-The Idea of this repo is to write a wrapper functionality for frequently used aws services
+The idea of this repo is to write a wrapper functionality for frequently used aws automation scenarios

 *******IAM*******